Icons provide visual context and enhance usability, they can be added via an

 .p-icon--question class has been deprecated and will be removed in version 3.0.
 Use class

-.p-strip--dark, icon colors are inverted to ensure legibility as shown in our example.
+help-container--dark.
+Icon colors will then be inverted to ensure legibility as shown in our example.

 Alternatively to use light version of icons outside of the dark strip, add